Customise Consent Preferences

 Lessons

-Priority for lessons at the Held Equestrian Center are given to members of the varsity riding team.
+Priority for lessons at the Held Equestrian Center is given to members of the varsity riding team.
 They are required to take two lessons per week with their coaches, as well as a formal team practice once per week.
 Additional practice rides during non-practice days may be assigned at the discretion of the individual coaches.
 (There is no fee for varsity riding lessons or practices.)